 Plenty of guides and online support for them now, they are pretty easy to work on.

 Discovery 3’s are fantastic vehicles, however, you need to be 100% sure you do regular maintenance on your vehicle and get technically clued-up before you venture deep into the unknown.
-Many of the above-mentioned issues are common to LR3’s irrespective if it’s a Petrol or Diesel version.
+Many of the above-mentioned suspensions and electrical issues are common to LR3’s irrespective of it being Petrol or Diesel version.
 Suspension components are common across both variants.

 Let’s now look at more specific Diesel related faults.